kristapsg1/Todo-List/README.md

 # Toddo List

-## This is simple Todo List project, that is written in vanila js.
-You can add and delete todos, and filter to them!
+## This is a simple Todo List project written in vanilla JavaScript.
+You can add and delete todos and filter them!

 ## Run the project